-In the spring of 2013, Impact!
+In 2013 and 2014, Impact!
 Design for Social Change in collaboration with Design Ignites Change presented a series of free 30-minute webinars that explored how design-driven ideas for social good are launched.

 Cultivating and maintaining a wide range of relationships is critical to the success of any social venture.
 In many cases individuals are not even aware of the powerful connections they already have which can help them turn their project, program or business into a success.